-- 2.9 The key changes to consultation techniques is reaching out to our communities through digital engagement.
-Although traditional methods may still be used, the majority of engagement is now done via online communication which has proven more effective and engaging in promoting planning policy consultations and opportunities to discuss major planning applications. - 2.10 The Build-ID advertises on social media (such as Facebook, Instagram) and is clear, engaging and quick to use.
-For example, in 2020 we consulted on the RBKC Community Housing SPD.
-We used digital consultation to supplement and as a result our consultation reached (was seen by) 273,216 people, 2,816,213 people clicked on the link which resulted in 6,279 people responding to the consultation.
-Figure 2 shows the overall results as an example of the successful digital engagement used for this policy document.
-We have since continued to utilise digital engagement to help reach the widest audience in our consultation, including on the NLPR Borough Issues and Issues and Options.
+- 2.9 The key change to consultation techniques is reaching out to our communities through digital engagement methods.
+Although traditional methods may still be used, the majority of engagement is now done via online communication which has proven more effective and engaging in promoting planning policy consultations and opportunities to discuss major planning applications. - 2.10 In addition, the Council now regularly uses Built-ID, an online engagement tool to supplement traditional and other online consultation methods for planning policy consultations.
+Built-ID advertises on social media (such as Facebook, Instagram) and is clear, engaging and quick to use. - 2.11 For example, the Council successfully utilised digital engagement tools including Built-ID on the most recent NLPR consultation Draft Policies (Regulation 18) in February 2022.
+The Built-ID advertisement on social media alone reached (the amount of people who were shown the ad at least once) 138,312 people and 17,282 people clicked on the link, which resulted in 1,506 people responding to the consultation.